pasqualerossi/42-Piscine/README.md

 1 - Click on the Apple symbol 🍎 in the top left of the desktop 🖥️ </br>
 2 - Then click on System Preferences. </br>
 3 - Then click on Mouse 🖱️ </br>
-4 - Change the mouse speed, scroll direction and secondary click (right click). </br>
+4 - Change the Tracking Speed, Scroll Direction, Scrolling and Secondary Button. </br>
-5 - Then click on the x ❌ in the top left corner of System Preferences.
+5 - Then click on the x ❌ in the top left corner.

 # Feeling Stuck?